We serve over 440,000 customers, which means we've got 440,000 reasons to get up in the morning.

-WaterOne is responsible for maintaining and replacing water mains throughout its service area, while property owners are responsible for the service line, accessible meters, and internal plumbing such as pressure reducing valves (PRV).
+WaterOne is responsible for maintaining and replacing water mains throughout its service area, while property owners are responsible for their service line, ensuring access to water meters for reading and maintenance, and internal plumbing equipment such as pressure reducing valves (PRV).

-Many homeowners insurance policies do not cover water line repairs.
-To verify whether water damage and water line repairs are covered in your policy, contact your insurance agent.
+Many homeowners’ insurance policies do not cover water line repairs.
+To verify whether water damage and water line repairs are covered in your policy, contact your insurance company.

 In addition to the service line, the property owner is also responsible to maintain clear access to the meters.
 Meter pits often look like little manholes; underneath, they house the meters and protect them from the elements.